2015 Walk A Mile To Save Our Babies

-In the most recently reported data, 47 babies died in Forsyth County before their first birthday.
+In the most recently reported data, 37 babies died in Forsyth County before their first birthday.
 Please join the Forsyth County Infant Mortality Reduction Coalition and community partners as we walk through downtown Winston-Salem with empty baby strollers to commemorate each tragic loss in our community.
-Watch the video

-Please share this link with friends, coworkers and especially with families that have experienced this loss.
+Please share this story with friends, coworkers and especially with families that have experienced this loss.

 FCIMRC Receives National Recognition